 You should also read the following page which describes your rights and responsibilities in the CSE context:

 |Homework 0||Background for machine learning||Week 1||1%|

 Applications of machine learning

-All assessment work items (except for the final exam) will involve electronic submission via the Moodle page.
+All assessment items will involve electronic submission.
 Details of submission, deadlines and late penalties, etc. will be in the specifications.